gitpan/Text-SenseClusters/Testing/count/reduce-count/README.txt

 ----------------------

 Tests written in testA*.sh test reduce-count.pl under normal conditions.
-Run normal-op.sh to run all test cases testA*.sh.

 Test A1:	Tests reduce-count when the stop words are removed and
 		tokens do not contain punctuations